 On Saturday, April 17th, 2021, I woke up feeling sick.
 I had hoped I would get better, instead as the day progressed, I fell violently ill.
 I finally called Miami-Dade Rescue.
 I thought that my time had come!
 I was so sick that I was unable to walk downstairs to open the front door.
 Somehow, I did.
 Though, I collapsed shortly after.
 When Miami-Dade Rescue arrived, I was semi-conscious and could hardly reply to their questions.
 I was transported to the ER where they immediately started running blood work, CT scans and MRI’s.

 Thank God all tests came back normal, but the ER Doctor admitted me for further testing and evaluation.
 I was in the hospital for three days and then discharged.
 Ultimately, I diagnosed with Vestibular Neuritis an inner ear disorder that may cause a person to experience sudden, severe vertigo (spinning/swaying sensation), dizziness, balance problems, nausea, and vomiting.

-Since I have been in the insurance profession for many years, I was eager to log into my United Healthcare portal to review the claims.
+Since I have been in the insurance industry for many years, I was eager to log into my United Healthcare portal to review the claims.
 Something I highly recommend.
-I was in shock when I saw that the hospital bill was for $87,000.
-To my surprise over $15,000 of those claims where denied!
+What I saw left me in shock as the hospital bill was for $87,000.
+To my surprise over $15,000 of those claims were denied!
 The reason – Out of Network provider.
 Meanwhile, the hospital I was transported to by rescue was an in-network hospital, but the ER doctors were not.

 Unfortunately, this is common as most hospitals do not employ their ER doctors and anesthesiologists.
 Instead, the hospital has a contract with those doctors, which they then bill the patient.
 In most cases those doctors are not contracted with the insurance companies.
 However, the patient can (and should) appeal the claim.
 Often, it will be reversed and covered or significantly reduced if the patient was at an in-network hospital.